-A group from Lynchburg College’s physician assistant medicine program recently spent a week providing medical care to more than 400 people in the Dominican Republic.
+A group from University of Lynchburg’s physician assistant medicine program recently spent a week providing medical care to more than 400 people in the Dominican Republic.

 In their third-annual medical mission in the Caribbean nation, about 35 students helped patients with issues both minor and major — everything from common viral infections to severe dehydration.

 Although this was her third time in the clinic, it was still a new experience for Minal Patel ’17 PA, ’18 DMSc.
 On her first two trips, she was a master’s degree student just beginning to learn how to practice medicine.
 This year, she is a fully licensed PA and a doctoral fellow earning her medical science degree at Lynchburg.
 This allowed her to teach as well as continue learning.